naiyerasif/site/content/post/2025/2025-06-03--how-to-write-integration-tests-using-testcontainers-in-python.md

 ========================== 1 passed in 4.71s ===========================
 ```

-:::warn{title="A few things to be aware of before launching the test"}
+:::warn{title="Before you run it"}
-- Make sure that Docker is up and running, and you're connected to internet.
+- Make sure Docker is running, and you're connected to internet.
-- If you run this test for the first time, it may take a while since Testcontainers will pull the required Docker images using your internet connection.
-Once the images are available on your machine, you can run the tests without internet connection.
+- On the first run, Testcontainers pulls the Floci and Postgres images using your internet connection, which may take a moment.
+Subsequent runs work offline and are faster.
 :::

 ---